nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**

 Due to the limitations of the code, the adding of same names is currently not supported.
-To distinguish between two contacts with the same name, you may add a descriptor after the name to differentiate the contacts.<br>
+To distinguish between two contacts with the same name, you may add a descriptor after the name to differentiate the contacts.
+Additionally, only alphanumeric characters are allowed for names. <br>

 E.g. `addc n/John Lim p/80009123` will not work if there is already a contact with name `John Lim`.
 To add this contact, you can try adding a descriptor such as (school) by doing `addc n/John Lim (school) p/80009123`, or simply make the name of the contact to be added different from `John Lim`.